ankitpanwar15/my-dagster-project/README.md

 df['timestamp'] = df['timestamp'].apply(parse_date)
 ```

 3. summer_movies table is partitioned on `release_day` daily instead of hourly.
+With START_DATE = '2024-01-01'
+   and END_DATE = '2024-01-12'
    \*\*why:- with a partition is created a metadata will also be maintained corresponding to it.
 When there are too many partitions, it can lead to overhead metadata and Small File Problem. this would not be ideal for distributed prosessing large dataset.

 ```bash